-Interested in the criminal justice system but don’t want to be a lawyer?
+Interested in the [ but don’t want to be a lawyer?
 You might want to consider some of these alternative legal career paths!

 Here are the first five out of nine alternative careers in the criminal justice system.

 Love a bit of courtroom drama but don’t want to be a player?

 Working as a court officer, you’ll be exposed to all the ins and outs of court processes – from liaising with judicial officers, lawyers, witnesses and defendants, to administrative tasks such as administering oaths, preparing court equipment, and maintaining exhibits.

 Some specialist court officers such as sheriffs also provide security services to the courts.

 Court officers work in all levels of the court system, as well as tribunals, so no matter where your interest in the law lies there will be something for you.